GENERAL INFORMATION ABSTRACT SUBMISSION

 The abstract submission of ISCOMS 2020 is open from the 21st of October till the 30th of January.
 Click this link to submit your abstract.

 The most important function of your abstract is to show that you have a valuable contribution to the congress and secondly, to lure the audience to your presentation.
 Abstracts will only be taken into account for the abstract selection procedure when they are written in English and do not exceed a maximum of 350 words.
 Furthermore, unfortunately, we cannot accept case-studies, reviews and literature studies (except for meta-analysis).

 * Note: Preliminary results are allowed in your abstract.

 Abstracts should contain the following subheadings:

 There are no strict rules for writing an abstract.
-However, there are important guidelines that can help you improve your abstract, which can be found on our tips & tricks page.
+However, there are important guidelines that can help you improve your abstract, which can be found below.